 The Company is 100% shareholder of JAB Forest B.V.
-The entity holds 64,35% of Acorn Holdings B.V. and 77,05% of JAB Beech Inc. Acorn Holdings B.V. is 100% shareholder of a further interim holding company (Acorn B.V.) with an 100% investment in DE Master Blenders 1753 B.V.
-JAB Beech Inc. is direct shareholder of further interim holding companies (Peet's Coffee & Tea, Inc. and Beech Leaf LLC) and their investments (Caribou Coffee Company Inc., Peet's Operating Company Inc., Einstein Noah Restaurant Group Inc.).
+The entity holds 64,7% of Acorn Holdings B.V. and 71,7% of JAB Beech Inc. Additionally, the Company acquired a 52,0% participation in JAB Coffee Holding B.V. in 2015.
+Acorn Holdings B.V. is a direct shareholder of further interim holding companies and their investment in Jacobs Douwe Egberts B.V.
+JAB Beech Inc. is direct shareholder of further interim holding companies and their investment in Company Inc., Einstein Noah Restaurant Group Inc.).
+JAB Coffee Holding B.V. is direct shareholder of further interim holding companies and their investment in Espresso House Holding AB (also comprising Baresso Coffee A/S).

-As of 31 December 2014 the subsidiary was valued at €3,654.3m.
-A fair value adjustment of €767.0m was recognised in other comprehensive income.
+As of 31 December 2015 the subsidiary was valued at €4,573.5m.
+A fair value adjustment of €239.4m was recognised in other comprehensive income.